mendersoftware/mender-docs/06.Artifact-creation/04.State-scripts/docs.md

 for those scripts is `/etc/mender/scripts`.
 The Artifact scripts are part of the Artifact and are delivered to the Client inside the Artifact.
 All the Artifact scripts are prefixed with `Artifact`.

 The reason for having both root file system and Artifact scripts is related to the fact that some scripts must run before the Client downloads the Artifact and as such can not be delivered with the Artifact.
 Those scripts are Idle, Sync and Download.
-Therefore it is important to remember that when deploying a new update, all scripts will be run from the currently installed Artifact (root file system) until ArtifactInstall, at which point the scripts from the new Artifact will take over.
+Therefore it is important to remember that when deploying a new update, all scripts will be run from the currently running root file system until ArtifactInstall, at which point the scripts from the new Artifact will take over.

 ## Transitions and ordering